Dharamkot, Himachal Pradesh: Israeli tourism

 Dharamkot has a Jewish community center – the Chabad house, which stands in the middle of the village and looks like 770 Eastern Parkway.
 Restaurants serve Levantine dishes : falafel, shakshuka and hummus with pita.
 Over time, locals have also acclimatised and many can now fluently speak Hebrew.
 Signage and boards in the village are also written in Hebrew, and keyboards in Internet cafes have Hebrew letters.
 Israeli people every year mark ceremonies here to celebrate Rosh-Hashana.

+Old structures

+There was a old stone structure built around 150 years ago by American Pentecostal Mission and the building was destroyed in 1985 earthquake.
+This village is identified as one of the best scenic villages of Himalayas.

 Triund

 The trek to Triund starts from Gallu Devi temple in Dharamkot, where people going for this trek register their names.

 The trek mostly is a straight route up to Triund.
 The distance is 11 kilometers and usually takes about 4–5 hours.